Bedrock-OSS/bedrock-wiki/docs/blocks/block-format-history.md

     -   Note that this is not a measure of resistance unlike in modern formats.
 -   Added `minecraft:loot`
     -   Determines the path of the loot table that will be dropped when this block is destroyed.
-    -   This component is ignored if the used tool has the `Silk Touch` enchantment.
+    -   This component is ignored if the used tool has the "Silk Touch" enchantment.
 -   Added `minecraft:map_color`
     -   Determines the color this block appears as on a map.